Alejandro Roces: Career

 During his freshman year in the University of Arizona, Roces won Best Short Story for "We Filipinos are Mild Drinkers".
 Another of his stories, "My Brother's Peculiar Chicken", was listed as Martha Foley's Best American Stories among the most distinctive for years 1958 and 1951.
 Roces also published books such as Of Cocks and Kites and (1959) Fiesta (1980).
 He collected his short stories in the book Something to Crow About (2005).
 Of Cocks and Kites earned him the reputation as the country's best writer of humorous stories.
 It also contained the widely anthologized piece "My Brother's Peculiar Chicken".
 Fiesta, is a book of essays, featuring folk festivals such as Ermita's Bota Flores, Aklan's Ati-atihan, and Naga's Peñafrancia.

 The book Something to Crow About was adapted into a stage musical, which is considered the first Filipino zarzuela in English.
 The modern zarzuela tells the story of a poor cockfighter named Kiko who, to his wife's chagrin, pays more attention to the roosters than to her.
 Kiko's brother Leandro competes with Golem, the son of a wealthy and powerful man, over the affections of a beautiful woman named Luningning.
 They try to resolve this conflict through a cockfight.
 Something to Crow About won the Aliw Award for Best Musical and Best Director for a Musical Production.
 It also had a run off-Broadway at the La Mama Theatre in New York.

+Roces' grave at the Libingan ng mga Bayani.

 Through the years, Roces has won numerous awards, including the Patnubay ng Sining at Kalinangan Award, the Diwa ng Lahi Award, the Tanging Parangal of the Gawad CCP Para sa Sining, and the Rizal Pro Patria Award.
 He was finally bestowed the honor as National Artist of Literature on 25 June 2003.

 When once asked for a piece of advice on becoming a famous literary figure Roces said, "You cannot be a great writer; first, you have to be a good person".

 In 1994, Roces was the chair of the Board of Jurors for the 1994 Metro Manila Film Festival, in which he and the board made the unprecedented decision not to award any film entry that year six of the major awards, including Best Picture, Best Screenplay and Best Director.